Trains77/Trains77/README.md

 Hello!, my name is Trains77!

-I am currently working on learning Python and a little bit of Java as well.

-I like Linux, FOSS software and Axolotls
+I like Linux, and general open source and tech stuff